top of page

 The right music partner sets the tone for the entire celebration and keeps the day moving effortlessly.

 If you’re having a dry wedding, you can skip this section entirely.
-If you’re serving alcohol, you and your partner will need to decide what type of bar service you want to offer.
+If you’re serving alcohol, you and your partner will need to decide what type of bar service you want to offer as the bar service is one of the most flexible parts of a wedding budget.
+Some couples prioritize a full cocktail experience, while others prefer a simpler offering that keeps guests comfortable without driving up costs.

 Here are combinations that keep things simple while still allowing guests to have a great time: